Defcon 5 (1987 video game)

-Defcon 5 is a 1987 video game by Cosmi, created by Paul Norman.
-It was released first for the Commodore 64, and then ported to the Amiga and DOS.
+Defcon 5 is computer wargame created by Paul Norman and published by Cosmi.
+It was released for the Commodore 64, in 1987 then converted to the Amiga and MS-DOS.

 Gameplay

 Defcon 5 is a game which is set during the Cold War era.

 Reception

 The Palm Beach Post said that Defcon 5 for DOS seemed realistic but was "absurdly difficult".
 Ahoy!'s AmigaUser stated that "Defcon 5 strikes a pleasing balance between strategy and action".
 ACE thought the game was "one of the less impressive offerings in the current Cosmi range"; despite the "sharp digitised graphics", the magazine said that Defcon 5 would "fall short in the playability stakes".

 In 1996, Computer Gaming World declared Defcon 5 the 2nd-worst computer game ever released.